itzalak/gradle-template/README.md

-# Java Kotlin Gradle Template App
+# Kotlin Gradle Template App

-Simple project template for Java and Kotlin.
+Simple project template for Kotlin.

 Template was built with intellij IDE in mind.